T4Man/angular_rest_api/README.md

 1. Open a terminal window and type 'mongod' to start MongoDB.
 2. Open a second terminal window, navigate to the server folder.
 3. Enter 'gulp'.
-4. Press 'control C' to exit.
+4. Press 'control C' to exit when the test concludes.